Amur–Yakutsk Mainline: Route

-Beyond Tommot station, the railway crosses the Aldan on a 350 m bridge, the longest on the line (except for the planned bridge over the Lena).
+Beyond Tommot station, the railway crosses the Aldan on a 350 m bridge, the longest on the line.
 From here, the line continues to the settlement of Verkhnyaya Amga (station simply named Amga), where it crosses the Amga River.
 Provisional goods services began to Amga in 2006, with construction trains travelling as far as Kharbykan.

 Construction reached the settlement of Kerdyom, by the mouth of the Lyutenge on the Lena River, opposite the town of Pokrovsk, by 2008.
 From here, it was planned to start construction of a 3 km combined road and rail bridge across the Lena in 2009, in the area of the settlement Tabaga.
 The line was to continue to the city of Yakutsk, with a passenger terminal to be built, and an extension to the river port.

 With the expected difficulties in building a bridge across the more than 2 km-wide Lena, prone to massive flooding in spring and with moving ice during autumn, there has been much discussion of the rail head remaining on the east bank of the river, terminating in Nizhny Bestyakh, across the river from Yakutsk.
 This section has been built, the connection over the river to Yakutsk city being postponed.
 The route via Nizhny Bestyakh will now form the beginning of any further extensions towards Magadan.
+A bridge across the Lena began construction in 2024, but it will be solely a road bridge.

 As of early 2014, there were twice weekly trains from Moscow and from Khabarovsk, ending at Neryungri.
 The travel time from Shturm (1st station of AYaM) to Neryungri (390 km) was 11 hours.

 From 2019, there are passenger trains to Nizhny Bestyakh.